Binance Market Update (2022-09-21)

 Binance

-The global cryptocurrency market cap now stands at $0.92T, down by -1.77% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.93T, down by -0.83% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include MOB, WIN, and XRP, up by 20%, 8%, and 6%, respectively.
+Most major cryptocurrencies by market cap are trading lower.
+Market outperformers include MOB, AKRO, and NEBL, up by 9%, 6%, and 6%, respectively.

 Top stories of the day: